Estimated reading time: 7 minutes

 If you never finished high school, you probably should.
 This resolution is not unmanageable because it’s now easier than ever to finish.
 Online resources make receiving a high school diploma a goal that everyone can reach.

-High school graduates make more money than those who did not graduate.
-If you’re in a decent paying job but want to make more and do better, you need that diploma first.
+According to the BLS, high school graduates make more money than those who did not graduate.
+If you’re in a decent-paying job but want to make more and do better, you need that diploma first.
 You also can’t receive a higher education until you get your diploma.

 Even vocational schools require that you have a high school diploma.
 So, if you want to push forward and do more, you’ll need to take care of this.
 The only thing stopping you from reaching higher is yourself.